cybera/synthi/manual/src/sections/PythonAPI.md

 These correspond to equivalent areas of the application.
-For example, `client.dataset.define` will define a computed dataset, which uses transformation code that only relates to that dataset. `client.transformation.define` will allow you to create a transformatin that can be applied later to any compatible dataset.
+For example, `client.dataset.define` will define a computed dataset, which uses transformation code that only relates to that dataset. `client.transformation.define` will allow you to create a transformation that can be applied later to any compatible dataset.

 ### Setting an organization

 You can belong to multiple organizations.
-When using the Python API, you need to set the organization you want API requests to apply to:
+However, when using the Python API, you will need to set the organization you want the API requests to apply to:

 ```python
 client.organization.set_default('myorg')